DiyYari/Secure_camera_that_cannot_be_hacked/README.md

 sudo apt install -y i2c-tools python3-smbus

-save the cam.py file to a new folder for example camera index.html to the folder camera/templates/index.html, then do: python3 app.py
+save the cam.py file to a new folder for example "camera"

+index.html to the folder camera/templates/index.html,

+then do: python3 app.py